zayne-labs/eslint-config/README.md

   // Enable stylistic formatting rules
   stylistic: true,

-  // TypeScript is autodetected, you can also explicitly enable it:
+  // TypeScript and React are autodetected, you can also explicitly enable it:
   typescript: true,
+  react: true

   // Disable jsonc and yaml support
   jsonc: false,